 The Department also determined that there is an issue (or problem) because readers may not understand that the references to the Board in the old ETUS Act regulations currently mean the Department.
-Therefore, the Department determined that it is reasonably necessary for proposed Regulation 2400 to clarify that the administration of the ETUS Act was transferred from the Board to the Department, operative July 1, 2017, and any references to the "Board" in chapter 5.5 refer to the Department on and after July 1, 2017, for the specific purpose of addressing that issue.
+Therefore, the Department determined that it is reasonably necessary for proposed Regulation 2400 to clarify that the administration of the ETUS Act was transferred from the Board to the Department, operative July 1, 2017, and any references to the "Board" in chapter 5.5 refer to the Department on and after July 1, 2017, to have the effect and accomplish the objective of addressing that issue.